hiperesp/DragonFable-Private-Server/DEV.md

 php TOOL_NAME.php # Run the tool (replace TOOL_NAME with the tool name, you can see the tools list below or use `ls` command)
 ```

-### extract-production-data (deprecated, will be removed soon.
-Use the `download-production-data` tool instead)

-Is a helper to extract the production data from the database, using only in the development.

-Tools:
-- `extract-production-data.php`: Extract the production data and store in `xml` files.
-- `convert-production-data-to-json.php`: Convert the `xml` files to `json` files, in order to be used by the server.
-- `remove-duplicated-mergeShops-items.php`: Remove the duplicated items from the `mergeShops` items.
-Some items can be duplicated in the `mergeShops` items, so this tool will remove the duplicated items.

-Other tools:
-- `extract-swf-from-extracted-production-data.php`: Extract the `swf` files from the `xml` files from `extract-production-data.php` tool and request it to the local cdn server at cache mode. (untested after some changes).
-If some `swf` file is not found, it will be stored in `current-swf-download-fails.txt` file.

 ### download-production-data

 Is a new helper to extract the production data from the database, using only in the development.